-To get started, simply choose the service and environment you wish to configure.
+To get started, choose the services and environments you wish to configure.
 The APM app will let you know when your APM agents have applied your configurations.

-Configurations set with APM Agent configuration take precedence over configurations set locally in the Agent.
+Configurations set from the APM app take precedence over configurations set locally in each APM agent.
 However, if APM Server is slow to respond, is offline, reports an error, etc., APM agents will use local defaults until they’re able to update the configuration.
-For this reason, it is still important to set custom default configurations locally in each of your agents.
+For this reason, it is still essential to set custom default configurations locally in each of your APM agents.